tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Backtesting is the process for measuring the overall performance of a trading strategy using historical stock prices to simulate executed trades dictated by the calculated trading signals and trade decision logic.

-* Ask students to take a guess at why backtesting is important?
+* Ask students to guess why backtesting is important?

   **Answer:** Backtesting helps to assess the validity or profitability of a trading strategy over time and provides a benchmark for how it may perform going forward.

 * Underscore to students that while backtesting is important, the results of the backtest correspond to historical prices and not future prices.
-Therefore, backtesting may provide a reliable benchmark for the stock prices that have already occurred, but may prove to be less reliable as new stock data arises.
+Therefore, backtesting may provide a reliable benchmark for the stock prices that have already occurred but may prove to be less reliable as new stock data arises.

 Next, open the solution file and present the following:

-* Because backtesting requires an initial trading strategy, here we start off again with our Long Position Dual Moving Average Crossover strategy.
-Going forward, we will want to measure the performance of each trade (entry position followed by exit position) as well as the overall increase/decrease in a simulated portfolio value.
+* Because backtesting requires an initial trading strategy, here we start again with our Long Position Dual Moving Average Crossover strategy.
+Going forward, we will want to measure the performance of each trade (entry position followed by an exit position) as well as the overall increase/decrease in simulated portfolio value.

   ![strategy-to-backtest](Images/strategy-to-backtest.png)